 2023 Tour de France Route Revealed in Paris

-Before revealing next year’s Tour de France route, tour organizer ASO started the reveal event by thanking Denmark and Copenhagen for arranging a magnificent start of this year’s Tour de France.
+Before revealing next year’s Tour de France route, tour organizer ASO started the reveal event in the Palais des Congres in Paris by thanking Denmark and Copenhagen for arranging a magnificent start of this year’s Tour de France.
 ASO was grateful to be able to have the Tour begin in Copenhagen, because it is the most cycling-friendly city in the world and ASO wants cycling sport to appeal to a wider audience and contribute to making more people ride bikes as part of their daily lives.

 The grand depart in Denmark reached viewing rates of 74% and the 2022 Tour was won by Denmark’s Jonas Vingegaard (Team Jumbo-Visma) and many tour riders were greatly impressed with the number of spectators along the roads of Denmark cheering on the peloton and celebrating GC home favorite Vingegaard and Denmark’s Magnus Cort (Team EF Education-EasyPost) who wore the polka-dot jersey because of his early lead in the mountains classification.